wimpy/docs/index.md

 Ansible executes commands using what they call "playbooks", which is like a list of tasks to execute.
 A playbook contains tasks or roles.
 A role is a set of tasks that we group together.

-Now that we know basic Ansible jargon, a playbook to deploy our application could be
+Now that we know basic Ansible jargon, create a playbook called, for instance, `deploy.yml`.
+An example of `deploy.yml` file to deploy our application could be:
 ```yaml
 - hosts: localhost
   connection: local